 Quick answer: Capella (Alpha Aurigae) is the bright Goat Star of Auriga, the Charioteer, and its Latin name means "little she-goat."
-In astrology it is a fixed star of Mars-and-Mercury nature, read only by tight conjunction to a planet or angle.
-It colors a placement with a curious, freedom-loving, learning-hungry temperament rather than predicting events.
+In astrology it is a fixed star of Mars-and-Mercury nature.
+It is read only when it sits in a tight conjunction to a planet or angle.
+Rather than predicting events, it colors that placement with a curious, freedom-loving, learning-hungry temperament.

-Fixed stars sit outside the zodiac's signs and rulers, yet the tradition has long noted a handful of them by name.
-Capella is one of the brightest, and here is what the classical and modern sources actually say about it.
+Fixed stars sit outside the zodiac's signs and rulers, yet the tradition has long tracked a handful of them by name.
+Capella is one of the brightest.
+Here is what the classical and modern sources actually say about it.

 Who Is Capella?
 The She-Goat on the Charioteer's Shoulder

-Capella is Alpha Aurigae, the brightest star in the constellation Auriga, the Charioteer, and the sixth-brightest star in the night sky at apparent magnitude around 0.08.
-It is a yellow G-type giant system about 42 to 43 light-years away, and the most northerly of all first-magnitude stars.
-Its high declination of roughly +46 degrees keeps it circumpolar across much of the northern hemisphere.
+Capella is Alpha Aurigae, the brightest star in the constellation Auriga, the Charioteer.
+It is the sixth-brightest star in the night sky, at an apparent magnitude of about 0.08.
+It is a yellow G-type giant system roughly 42 to 43 light-years away, and it is the most northerly of all first-magnitude stars.
+Its high declination of about +46 degrees keeps it circumpolar across much of the northern hemisphere, meaning it never sets below the horizon there.
 The name is a diminutive of the Latin capra, so it reads literally as "the little she-goat."
-In myth the goat is Amalthea, who nursed the infant Zeus; nearby, the small stars called the Haedi, or "the Kids" (Eta and Zeta Aurigae), warned ancient sailors of stormy weather.
+In myth the goat is Amalthea, who nursed the infant Zeus.
+Near it, the small stars called the Haedi, or "the Kids" (Eta and Zeta Aurigae), warned ancient sailors of stormy weather.
 Medieval catalogues such as al-Sufi's Book of Fixed Stars listed it faithfully among Auriga's lights.

 Capella's Ptolemaic Nature: Mars Blended With Mercury

 Traditional astrology does not give a fixed star a sign-rulership or a dignity.
-Following Ptolemy in the Tetrabiblos, notable stars instead carry a planetary "nature," a temperament borrowed from one or two planets.
+Instead, following Ptolemy in the Tetrabiblos, notable stars carry a planetary "nature," a temperament borrowed from one or two planets.
 Capella's nature is Mars with Mercury.
-That blend reads as quick, restless mental energy: a sharp and inquiring intelligence driven by a strong appetite for movement and novelty.
-Because this is a nature and not a rulership, it does not confer essential dignity the way a sign placement does.
+That blend reads as quick, restless mental energy: a sharp, inquiring intelligence driven by a strong appetite for movement and novelty.
+Because this is a nature and not a rulership, it does not grant essential dignity, the fixed strength a planet gains from sitting in its own sign.
 If the distinction between nature, ruler, and dignity is unfamiliar, our guide to planetary dignities lays out the classical framework.

 Where Capella Falls Today: Around 21 to 22 Degrees Gemini

-By tropical projection Capella currently sits near 21 to 22 degrees of Gemini.
-For epoch 2000 it stood at roughly 21 degrees 51 minutes of Gemini, and it advances to about 22 degrees 13 minutes by 2026.
-Fixed stars precess forward at about 50.3 arcseconds each year, roughly one degree every 72 years, so any stated degree is epoch-dependent and should always carry a date.
-Each year the Sun crosses this point and conjoins Capella around June 12 to 13.
+Projected onto the tropical zodiac, Capella currently sits near 21 to 22 degrees of Gemini.
+For the year 2000 it stood at roughly 21 degrees 51 minutes of Gemini, and it advances to about 22 degrees 13 minutes by 2026.
+Fixed stars drift forward through the zodiac by precession at about 50.3 arcseconds each year, roughly one degree every 72 years.
+Any stated degree therefore depends on the epoch and should always carry a date.
+Each year the Sun crosses this point and joins Capella around June 12 to 13.
+The same slow drift has already carried the nearby Twin stars, Castor and Pollux, onward into tropical Cancer.

 The Classical Lore: An Inquiring Mind and a Taste for Freedom

-Vivian Robson, compiling the tradition in 1923, gives Capella's core meaning as honor, wealth, eminence, and a public position of trust, together with a careful, timorous, inquisitive temperament that is "very fond of knowledge and particularly of novelties."
+Vivian Robson, who gathered the tradition in 1923, gives Capella's core meaning as honor, wealth, eminence, and a public position of trust.
+He pairs this with a careful, timid, inquisitive temperament that is "very fond of knowledge and particularly of novelties."
 Read these as descriptions of what the tradition records, not as promises about a life.
-The modern authors soften the older eminence language toward character.
-Ebertin's Fixed Stars and Their Interpretation frames Capella as a love of freedom and an inquiring, research-minded spirit drawn to new methods, with a possible fidgety or indecisive streak, while Bernadette Brady foregrounds the paran technique and the theme of the "eternal student."
+The modern authors soften the older language of eminence toward character.
+Ebertin's Fixed Stars and Their Interpretation frames Capella as a love of freedom and an inquiring, research-minded spirit drawn to new methods, with a possible fidgety or indecisive streak.
+Bernadette Brady, meanwhile, foregrounds the paran technique and the theme of the "eternal student."
+The tradition paints a similarly quick-learning portrait of Deneb, the tail of the Swan, where Mercury blends with Venus rather than Mars.

 How to Read Capella in a Chart: Conjunctions, Tight Orbs, and Parans

 A fixed star only "applies" when it sits within a tight orb, about 1 to 2 degrees, of a natal planet or an angle such as the Ascendant or Midheaven.
-In the classical method the ordinary Ptolemaic aspects (trine, square, sextile) are not applied to fixed stars at all; the star is worked by conjunction, and in the modern paran method by whether it rises, culminates, or sets with a chart point.
+In the classical method, the ordinary Ptolemaic aspects (trine, square, sextile) are not applied to fixed stars at all.
+The star is worked only by conjunction.
+The modern paran method adds a second way to read it, by whether the star rises, culminates, or sets at the same moment as a chart point.
 Because the orb is so tight, most charts have no active Capella contact, so it is worth checking the exact degree before reading anything into it.
 You can generate the placements from a free chart to see whether anything of yours falls near 21 to 22 degrees Gemini.

 Here is the data at a glance: